Learn how to identify stock market trends using moving averages to help add context, support decision making, and complement other forms of analysis.

-Some investors borrow from the law of inertia to understand and describe the relationships between a stock price, buying and selling of the stock, and its motion.
-But instead of using the term “inertia,” investors typically call it “momentum.”
+Technical analysis of stocks borrows from the law of inertia to understand and describe the relationships between a stock price, buying and selling of the stock, and its motion.
+In describing motion, investors borrow another physics term, “momentum," which, as in physics, is the quantity of motion.
 The “forces” acting on a stock are buying and selling.
 And the “motion” of a stock is usually called a trend.

 Trends can form in three directions: up, down, or sideways.
-These trends, or ways of describing a stock’s motion, are important building blocks in technical analysis.
+These trends, or ways of describing a stock’s motion, are among the technical analysis basics.

 A common way to define trends in stocks is by analyzing a chart of historical prices.
 In particular, investors look at and relate highs and lows in prices to help identify trends.